railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 The Accounting Journals
 -----------------------

 A journal allows you to list entries in chronological order (by default according to date).
 Each entry posted in OpenERP is recorded in such a journal.
-To configure the different accounting journals, go to the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Journals --> Journals`.
+To configure the different accounting journals, go to the menu :menuselection:`Accounting --> Configuration --> Journals --> Journals`.

 .. figure::  images/account_journal_form.png
    :scale: 75